datasketch/dsopts/README.md

 ## Installation

-You can install the development version of dsopts from [GitHub](https://github.com/) with:
+You cannot install the development version of dsopts from [GitHub](https://github.com/) with:

 ``` r